Your controller code here

 Calling ignore!

-on a report object will cause the report to not be sent to Bugsnag.
+on an event object will prevent it from being sent to BugSnag.
 This means that you can choose dynamically not to send an error depending on application state or the error itself.

-Provides access to the meta_data in the error report.
+Provides access to the metadata in the event.

 remove_tab